ParkerRobb/LaTeX-QuestionResponse-class/README.md

 # Question-Response LaTeX class

-This class defines the layout/structure of a question and response document (e.g., worksheet, quiz, exam), and defines a command for identifying the content of questions and their corresponding responses agnostically to their formatting.
+This class defines the layout/structure of a question and response document (e.g., worksheet, quiz, exam), and defines a LaTeX command for identifying the content of questions and their corresponding responses agnostically to their formatting in LaTeX documents.

 ## Installation